Synthetic Phage Program

-In addition to our more advanced pipeline programs, Armata has phage discovery efforts underway to target other major pathogens of infectious disease (including ESKAPE pathogens) and preventable disease of the microbiome.
+In addition to our more advanced pipeline programs, Armata has phage discovery efforts underway to target other major pathogens of infectious disease (including the ESKAPE pathogens: Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species), and preventable disease of the microbiome.

 Phage Targeting ESKAPE Pathogens